MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddrilapitypes/ns-ntddrilapitypes-rilsubaddress.md

 ---
 UID: NS:ntddrilapitypes.RILSUBADDRESS
 title: RILSUBADDRESS (ntddrilapitypes.h)
 description: "Microsoft reserves the RILSUBADDRESS structure for internal use only.
-Don't use this structure in your code."
+Don't use the RILSUBADDRESS structure in your code."
 old-location: netvista\rilsubaddress.htm
 tech.root: netvista
 ms.date: 05/02/2018